chapnickc/chapnickc.github.io/project/pages/EchoRemoval-System.md

 cover_image: echoremoval.jpg
 relation: EchoRemoval-System
 abstract: |
-  A project to eliminate an echo from an audio signal for my Linear Systems Lab.
-  This is achieved using deconvolution, autocorrelation, peak detection, and non-linear estimation techniques.
+  A project to eliminate an echo from an audio signal using autocorrelation, peak detection, and non-linear estimation techniques.

 ---